Jimmy-ai1/Karamoja-2017-Crop-Season-Analysis/README.md

 The main objective of this project is to **develop an interactive visualization tool that supports NGOs in monitoring food security** conditions across Karamoja.
 Specifically, the project seeks to:
 - Integrate population and production data to **highlight areas where food availabilty is critically low.**
-- **Visualize crop contribution for sorghum and maize** using satellite-based estimates at both district and subcounty levels.
-- **Visualize crop yields for sorghum and maize** using satellite-based estimates at both district and subcounty levels.
+- **Visualize crop yield and production for sorghum and maize** using satellite-based estimates at both district and subcounty levels..
 - **Identify priority areas for NGO intervention** by revealing patterns of low productivity and high vulnerabilty.
 - **Enable interactive exploration** through maps, charts and filters that allow users to compare regions and crop performance.